 Teething Phase II

-This is the teething phase II, which is very destructive if you don’t take care.
-This is because they have fully grown their teeth, which may cause more damage, mainly between 6-10months.
+The reason is that your cat has fully grown their teeth, which may cause more damage, mainly between 6-10months.

-Also, encourage the right kind of chewing by removing harmful substances from the reach of the dog.
+Also, encourage the right kind of chewing by removing harmful substances from the dog’s reach.

-This is because as the dog grows up, due to the freedom given, they may want to misbehave.
+This is because as the dog grows up, it may want to misbehave due to the freedom given.

-Thus anxiety issues are also a significant factor that makes the dogs still be teething at eight months.
+Thus, anxiety issues are also a significant factor that makes the dogs still teething at eight months.

 Even if the ideal time for the dog to have already grown its teeth is eight months, there are cases in which a puppy may bloom slowly.

-This makes them want to explore and may be dangerous if they are still teething at this time.
+It makes them want to explore and may be dangerous if they are still teething.

-You can also help your teething puppy by having enough chewing toys and frozen chews for them.
+You can also help your teething puppy with enough chewing toys and frozen chews.

-In other cases, also massage your puppy’s gums to ease the teething process.
+In other cases, massage your puppy’s gums to ease the teething process.

-Some signs of a teething puppy are red, inflamed gums, drooling, bleeding gums, missing teeth, lower moods, and offensive breath.
+Some signs of a teething puppy are red, inflamed gums, drooling, bleeding gums, missing teeth, and lower moods.